 In consideration of its services, the Management Company is entitled to receive fees of up to 0.05% p.a. with a minimum of €40,000 p.a. for the Fund made up of two Sub-Funds.
-A minimum fee of EUR 15,000. will be charged for each additional Sub-Fund .
+A minimum fee of EUR 15,000.- will be charged for each additional Sub-Fund.
 These fees shall be calculated based on the quarterly average of the Net Asset Value of the Sub-Funds and shall be paid quarterly in arrears.
-In addition to the Management Company Fees, the Management Company is entitled to a fee of EUR 11,000. p.a per non-complex Sub-Fund and EUR 16,000.- p.a per complex Sub-Fund for the additional performance of risk management and investment compliance services.
-Moreover, the Management Company shall be entitled to receive out of the assets of the Company additional fees corresponding to the provision of additional services, as agreed from time to time, allowing the Company to comply with any new regulatory requirements impacting the Company.
-In addition, the Management Company shall be entitled to receive of its duties.
+In addition to the Management Company Fees, the Management Company is entitled to a fee of EUR 11,000.- p.a per non-complex Sub-Fund and EUR 16,000.- p.a per complex Sub-Fund for the additional performance of risk management and investment compliance services.
+Moreover, the Management Company shall be entitled to receive out of the assets of the Company additional fees corresponding to the provision of additional services, as agreed from time to time, allowing the Company shall be entitled to receive reimbursement for its reasonable disbursements, included but not limited to out-of-pocket expenses, incurred in the performance of its duties.
 Third parties to whom functions have been delegated by the Management Company with the approval of the Fund will be remunerated directly by the Fund (out of the assets of the relevant Sub-Fund).
 Such remunerations are not included in the Management Company Fee payable to the Management Company.